Šauška: In visual arts

 Šauška was commonly depicted in the company of and her two attendants, Ninatta and Kulitta, both on reliefs and on cylinder seals.

 A Hittite text describing the appearance of statues of various deities mentions two depictions of Šauška, one seated, winged and holding a cup, and another, masculine, also winged and armed with a golden ax.
 Both were said to be flanked by Ninatta and Kulitta and accompanied by an awiti, a mythical winged lion.

-On a relied from Yazılıkaya, the masculine form of Šauška appears in the procession of male deities (figure designated as 38 in modern reference works), accompanied by Ninatta and Kulitta (figures 36 and 37).
+On a relief from Yazılıkaya, the masculine form of Šauška appears in the procession of male deities (figure designated as 38 in modern reference works), accompanied by Ninatta and Kulitta (figures 36 and 37).
 While beardless, he wears the same pointed headwear as the other male deities, as well as a robe exposing one leg and pointed shoes.
 An inscription placed above a gap between figures 55 and 56 in the procession of female deities indicates that originally feminine Šauška was depicted there as well, but this relief is presently missing.
 A single relief similar to these from Yazılıkaya has however been found in nearby Yekbas.